nivandres/usetranslation/README.md

         "account": {
             "values": {
                 "name": "User",
-                "email": "email@email.com"
+                "email": "email@email.com",
-            },
-            "welcome": "Welcome {name}" // The values are isolated from other Branches }
+                "hour": "The values are isolated from other Branches" },
+            "welcome": "Welcome {name}"
+        }
     }
 }